-Julius is a Leonberger, born in 2004 and we have him ever since he was a puppy.
-We followed a puppy course and later started a basic training.
-As happens with playful puppies, he hurt his right front limb and a while later his knee.
-The latter didn’t recover that well, and despite painkillers Julius got from the vet, he kept on walking funny with his hind legs (like they didn’t want to walk along).
+Julius is a Leonberger, born in 2004.
+We have had him since he was a puppy.
+We did puppy obedience training and later started basic training.
+As happens with playful puppies, he hurt his right front leg and a while later his knee.
+The knee didn’t recover well.
+Despite the painkillers, he kept walking funny with his hind legs, like they didn’t want to “walk along”.

-A veterinary specialist took x-rays and could see that Julius’ hips weren’t ok, which required heavy surgery and long term revalidation.
-In addition to that, his elbows showed irregularities on the x-rays.
-According to several vets we had the choice: surgery or euthanasia.
-Through the Leonberger Dog Club in the Netherlands and the internet, we found information about dr. Aharon and her orthomanual manipulation technique.
-She could put Julius’ hips in the correct position and also diagnosed misaligned vertebrae which she could reposition, and in addition she advised us how to walk with Julius.
+A specialist veterinarian took x-rays and could see that Julius’ hips weren’t okay.
+The problem would require major surgery and long-term revalidation.
+In addition, the x-rays showed irregularities in his elbows.
+According to several vets we had a choice: surgery or euthanasia.
+Through the Leonberger Dog Club in the Netherlands and the internet, we found information about Dr Aharon and her orthomanual manipulation method.
+She put Julius’ hips in the correct position and also diagnosed misaligned vertebrae, which she repositioned.
+In addition she advised us on how to walk with Julius.

-We could see Julius start to walk better and he was more flexible, and six weeks after the treatment, an improvement could be noticed in new x-rays.
-We came back to dr. Aharon several times to have Julius checked and treated, and the elbow and shoulder problems dissolved.
-The hips were more difficult, but now he only has slight arthrosis in his right hip joint.
-Julius will never be a dog that can do anything and he will always be a bit more fragile, but he is walking fine and he is feeling very happy now.
+We could see Julius start to walk better and he became more flexible.
+Six weeks after the treatment, the improvement could be seen on the new x-rays.
+We returned to Dr Aharon several times to have Julius checked and treated, and the elbow and shoulder problems soon resolved.
+The hips were more difficult, but now he only has slight arthrosis in his right hip.
+Julius will always be a bit fragile, but he is walking fine and feeling very happy now.

 Hilly and Nico Bosma